scloud19/SECipedia/apache/apache_basics.md

-Notes for tutorial
-  in the beginning, say all of the versions of the binaries that I'm using...
-I.e. Apache 2.4 and what Amazon Linux, etc.

 Apache
-  For tutorial
-    Set UP Ec2 w/elastic IP and open up security group for port 80 Install Apache on AWS Linux
+  Install Apache on AWS Linux
     Put in bootup script
       You don't need to put sudo infront of these commands because the script is run as root